 - optional: 1/4 cup melted peanut butter for drizzling

-- Pour the filling into the cooled crust.
+- Pour the filling into the slightly cooled crust.
 Place the springform pan into a large roasting pan and place into the oven.
 Fill with about 1 inch of hot water.
 The foil wrapped around the pan will prevent water from leaking inside.
-Click here to read more about my cheesecake water bath.
+Here’s more information about a cheesecake water bath.

 - Bake for 50-60 minutes or until the center is almost set.* Turn the oven off and open the door slightly.
 Let the cheesecake sit in the oven for 1 hour.
 Remove from the oven and allow to cool completely at room temperature.
 Refrigerate for at least 6 hours or overnight (preferred).